Aroop-Singh/Selenium_scraper/README.md

 1. Scrapes company name, role, salary, rating, median salary, and open job count.
 2. Navigates through multiple pages and saves all results in Glassdoor_full.csv (which you can edit for your own file name).
 3. Unlike linkdin glassdoor is not that so stable so you will encounter random 404 or crashes i have a code to tackle this 404, but not so sure about crashes.
    Requires a Glassdoor login.
 Replace the credentials in the script:

-📌 Notes:
-Change your credentials here:
+Note: Change your credentials here:
       send_keys("your_email_here")
       send_keys("your_password_here")

-Modify job role and location here: role_input.send_keys("Analyst") location_input.send_keys("Bengaluru (India)")
+      Modify job role and location here:
+      role_input.send_keys("Analyst")
+      location_input.send_keys("Bengaluru (India)")
       Make sure to monitor and control pagination manually if needed.